JiBrok/jibrok.github.io/_docs/time-in-status/stopwatch-field-jql.md

 * **"field name" in pauseInMonth("number")** - Search for issues by the month when the stopwatch was paused.

 * **Examples:**
-    * "First response" in startInDay() - найти задачи у которых сегодня запустился секундомер.
+    * "First response" in startInDay() - find tasks for which the stopwatch has started today.
-    * "First response" in startInDay("-1") - найти задачи у которых вчера(1 день назад) запустился секундомер.
+    * "First response" in startInDay("-1") - find tasks for which the stopwatch started yesterday (1 day ago).
-    * "First response" in startInDay("-7") - найти задачи у которых неделю назад(7 день назад) запустился секундомер.
+    * "First response" in startInDay("-7") - find tasks for which a stopwatch started a week ago (7 days ago).

 * **"field name" in searchByStartDate("condition", "date")** - Search for issues by the date when the stopwatch was first started.